 Transport – The Paris Metro

 The Paris Metro is efficient and fantastic.
 It is an OMG moment every time you walk out of a station and there is something so iconically Parisian that it takes your breath away.
 The train stations are art pieces in themselves.
 You could easily spend many days exploring all of these.
+They really are tourist destinations in themselves.

-We ate a lot in the 2nd arrondissement which is very local and where we were staying.
+We ate a lot in the 2nd arrondissement which is very local and where we tend to stay.
 I cook and pride myself on knowing food from all over the world.
 However, I sometimes had no idea what I was eating.
 This never really bothers me, as I am a relatively adventurous eater.
 But … one day I ordered Boudin Noir Tatin because I couldn’t be bothered thinking too much.
 Ok, it tasted nice but then I got my translator out and found out that it was blood pudding pie.
 I couldn’t do it.
 I freely admit I am a hypocrite.
 In saying that though, I thoroughly enjoyed the patisserie offerings, the baguettes and cheese.

 I did find that the Parisians do like to eat a lot of offal and I don’t.
 Note I made the distinction about Paris because other parts might be different.
 Is Parisian food overrated?
 Yes, for me I think it was.
 Now I realize that living in Australia we are totally spoiled with a very diverse selection of food.
 Much of what we do eat is very fresh and light and I found the food to be a little too heavy.